qsebring3930/cs2mulch/_pages/hash-linear.md

 this number card is empty, then place the *face-up* card in this space below.

-However, if is already a card in the space below, place the *face-up* card directly below the *next available* number card, starting with the number to the *right* of the initial attempt.
+However, if there is already a card in the space below, place the *face-up* card directly below the *next available* number card, starting with the number to the *right* of the initial attempt.
 When you reach the end of the row of number cards, at the 7 card, start over again with